 If you are excited about current events and the changing world in which we live, then journalism may be just the career for you!
 With the excellent writing and communication skills that journalists must have, we are in demand more than ever in a world of constantly flowing and changing information.
 A bachelor's in journalism will provide you with foundational knowledge in composing professional level articles ready for print and online publishing.
 As a journalist, you will be in the thick of cutting-edge stories, sometimes walking political lines, covering world and local events, natural disasters, crimes, and controversial stories.
 Journalism…

 A masters in journalism and related topics will prepare you for leadership roles, high ranking positions, and will help you secure highly competitive opportunities in some of the most prestigious journalism jobs such as national broadcasting, managing social media, sports journalism, or web design.
-Editors Pick Schools While the method of delivering the news may have changed, the need for qualified, trained, and ethical news people has not.
+Editor's Pick Schools Search For Additional Schools While the method of delivering the news may have changed, the need for qualified, trained, and ethical news people has not.
 Advanced training in your current line of work can help you stay current and relevant.
-Pursue a master’s degree in journalism, communication, broadcasting, writing, reporting, digital media, layout and graphic design, or…
+Pursue a master’s degree in journalism, communication, broadcasting, writing, reporting, digital media, layout…

 Research Additional Journalism Degree and Career Options

 Whether you decide to purse your journalism degree through a traditional campus program or via an online school, get your questions answered by requesting information from the schools listed here.
 Take some time to look at the different programs each school offers.
 Think about your own interests and aspirations in terms of the educational direction you’d like to take.
 You’ll have the opportunity to speak directly with a representative to assess whether they have the programs to fit the degree you’re interested in.
 Explore journalism degree & education options.